overlapmedia/imagemapper/README.md

 # imagemapper
+imagemapper is both a drawing tool for making image maps and a viewer for displaying image maps.
-Adds SVG drawing capability (rectangles, circles, ellipses and polygons) on top of your image to let you make image maps.
+Instantiated as an editor it adds SVG drawing capability (rectangles, circles, ellipses and polygons) on top of your image to let you make image maps.
+Instantiated as a view it displays the shapes you import to it (could be exported from an editor) and supports event handlers (eg. click) performing action on that specific event and shape id.

 ## Install
 ```